Contents

 The technique is the easy bit.
 The data is where evenings go to die.
 LoRA learns whatever pattern is in your training examples, faithfully, including the patterns you didn’t mean to teach it.
 Feed it a few hundred sloppy, inconsistent examples and you’ll get a model that’s confidently sloppy and inconsistent.

-The lovely thing about a LoRA is that the adapter is tiny — often a few tens of megabytes — and separate from the base model.
-You can keep one base model on disk and a folder of adapters: one for summarising in your house style, one for a particular code dialect, one for that niche domain you care about.
-Swap them at load time.
-You can even merge an adapter back into the base weights if you want a standalone model to ship.
+The lovely thing about a LoRA is that the adapter is tiny — often a few tens of megabytes — and completely separate from the base model on disk.
+This changes how you can work with fine-tunes in a way full fine-tuning never allowed.
+You keep one copy of the multi-gigabyte base model and beside it a folder of small adapters: one for summarising in your house style, one for a particular code dialect, one for that niche domain nobody else cares about.
+Swap them at load time, mix and match, delete the ones that didn’t pan out — each is cheap enough to treat as disposable.
+Sharing one is emailing a file, not shipping a model.

 If your need is “I want this general model to be reliably better at one specific, narrow task in my own format,” LoRA is the right tool and consumer hardware is genuinely enough.
 It’s cheap, it’s fast to iterate on, and the adapters are trivial to store and share.